VPR_processing.Rmd

 The processing steps performed in vprr are detailed in Figure 2, along with the associated data outputs.

 Before beginning data processing with vprr, it is recommended that a processing environment be created containing commonly used variables and file paths.
 The simplest and most reproducible way to achieve this is to write an R script where all the mission and system specific variables are contained, then save the environment as a RData file to be loaded at the start of any processing scripts.
-This processing environment contains reference to a station identifier csv file which should be created for each mission.
-This file links station names from deck sheets to the day and hour values assigned by AutoDeck.
+The processing environment in the example below links a station identifier to the day and hour values assigned by AutoDeck.
 Day and hour values represent the Julian day (3 digit) and two digit hour (24 hour clock) when sampling was done.
 Note that the day and hour values will be in the time zone of the computer used to run AutoDeck.
 Ensure that this matches the time zone of the VPR CPU at the time of data collection to avoid a time offset between data sources.

 Another important part of setting up the processing environment is ensuring the proper directory structure is in place, see Appendix 1 for details on the required directory structure.